dbos-inc/dbos-docs/docs/tutorials/using-prisma.md

 description: Learn how to create and register Prisma entities and perform transactional updates
 ---

-In this guide, you'll learn how to build an Operon application using [Prisma](https://www.prisma.io/), a popular open-source Typescript ORM.
+In this guide, you'll learn how to build a DBOS application using [Prisma](https://www.prisma.io/), a popular open-source Typescript ORM.
 We'll show you how to build a "Hello, World!" application using Prisma.
 The source code for the complete application is [here](https://github.com/dbos-inc/dbos-demo-apps/tree/main/hello-prisma).